Belarus: US to impose sanctions over plane diversion | DW | 29.05.2021

-The US has said it is working with partners in the EU on a list of punitive measures targeting key members of the Belarusian government in response to the arrest of a dissident journalist on a Ryanair flight.
+The US has said it's working with partners in the EU on a list of punitive measures targeting key members of the Belarusian government.
+The move is a response to the arrest of a dissident journalist on a Ryanair flight.

 The White House on Friday said the United States will target officials and businesses in Belarus with sanctions in response to an incident last week during which Belarusian authorities forced a commercial flight to land in Minsk and arrested a journalist on board.